yoyogi009/Java-Jet/README.md

 Example: Assume `'MyFirstJavaProgram'` is the class name.
 Then the file should be saved as `'MyFirstJavaProgram.java'`

 ##### public static void main(String args[])
-Java program processing starts from the main() method which is a mandatary part of every Java program.
+Java program processing starts from the main() method which is a mandatory part of every Java program.